 If there are hazardous areas, such as hatches and skylights without rails or roof edges without roofing guardrails, demarcating can be one of the most important steps to take.
 Workers should always indicate these areas with clearly visible markers that will designate them as a hazardous space.
 Workers should pay attention to all demarcated areas and use extra caution when working around them.
 Signage is also important around the work area along with demarcations to draw attention to potential hazards.

 Stairways, ladders, and walkways may be dimly lit, even during daylight hours.
 Workers should always take care to ensure that there is an ample amount of lighting to easily see to walk around and ascend and descend stairs or ladders.
-Proper lighting will also help to see demarcations, which flag hazardous areas on the roof, and easily see objects such as chimneys and more.
+Proper lighting will also make demarcations more visible, which makes workers more aware of hazardous areas on the roof.
+Plus, it will lend visibility to rooftop objects like chimneys.

 All ladders should be properly secured and safe for use.
-Workers should always examine ladders to ensure that they are in proper working order.
-There should be no rust or anything else that would require them to have repairs or replacements.
-If this is the case, a different ladder or a lift to gain access to the roof should be used to avoid fatal accidents or serious injuries.
+Before climbing up, workers should always examine ladders to ensure that they are in proper working order.
+There should be no rust or anything else that would require repairs or replacements.
+If this is the case, workers should use a different ladder or a lift to gain access to the roof without risking fatal accidents or serious injuries.
 Additionally, all scaffolds and platforms should be checked for malfunctions that could pose a safety risk.

-When working from scaffolds or other platforms, it can be easy to accidentally knock something off the raised work area and fall to landings below.
-This can cause injury to other workers below.
-Designating certain areas for keeping tools and supplies will prevent the scattering of objects that could easily be knocked onto other workers.
+When working from scaffolds or other platforms, it can be easy to accidentally knock something off the raised work area to lower landings, which can cause injury to those working below you.
+Designating certain areas for keeping tools and supplies can help prevent objects from being scattered on the ground and knocked onto other workers.

 Make a plan for safe roof work

 Every roofing project should have a plan designed to determine the tasks that need to be accomplished.
 Evaluating the potential fall hazards on the roof and implementing steps to prevent falls is crucial.
-It is also ideal for deciding which PPE (Personal Protection Equipment) will be needed to keep all workers safe.
+It is also ideal for deciding which personal protective equipment (PPE) will be needed to keep all workers safe.
 Quick yet informative meetings with all team members on the project are also a good idea to remind everyone of the hazards that are around and to help prevent accidents.

-A great deal of common roof hazards can be avoided with necessary training of workers.
-Educating workers on general roof hazards and how to identify them as well as the requirements of fall protection standards is key to safety.
+Educating workers on general roof hazards and how to identify them as well as how to maintain compliance with fall protection standards is key to safety.
 It is also ideal for workers to understand how to properly erect, maintain, disassemble, inspect and use fall protection systems.
 This is crucial to maintaining safety equipment that will perform as it should and reduce the risks of roof falls.
-Workers should also know the proper method for reporting fall protection issues they may discover.
+Workers should also learn the proper method for reporting fall protection issues they may discover.

-Established in 1975, FixFast USA has been working hard to ensure workers get home to their families safely.
+Established in 1975, FIXFAST USA has been working hard to ensure workers get home to their families safely.
 We believe that every worker should have access to the safest industrial roof systems available.
-That is why FixFast USA provides a wide range of safety systems specifically designed with working from heights in mind, including:
+That’s why FIXFAST USA provides a wide range of safety systems specifically designed with working from heights in mind.